 QT Prolongation And Proarrhythmia

-Betapace/Betapace AF can cause serious and potentially fatal ventricular arrhythmias such as sustained VT/VF, primarily Torsade de Pointes (TdP) type ventricular tachycardia, a polymorphic ventricular tachycardia associated with QT interval prolongation.
-Factors such as reduced creatinine clearance, female sex, higher doses, reduced heart rate, and history of sustained VT/VF or heart failure increase the risk of TdP.
+SOTYLIZE can cause serious ventricular arrhythmias, primarily Torsade de Pointes (TdP) type ventricular tachycardia, a polymorphic ventricular tachycardia associated with QT interval prolongation.
+QT interval prolongation is directly related to the concentration of sotalol.
+Factors such as reduced creatinine clearance, gender (female) and larger doses increase the risk of TdP.
 The risk of TdP can be reduced by adjustment of the sotalol dose according to creatinine clearance and by monitoring the ECG for excessive increases in the QT interval [see DOSAGE AND ADMINISTRATION].

-Sotalol produces significant reductions in both systolic and diastolic blood pressures and may result in hypotension.
+Sotalol produces significant reductions in both systolic and diastolic blood pressures and may result in hypotension, including decompensated heart failure.
 Monitor hemodynamics in patients with marginal cardiac compensation.

-Patients with bronchospastic diseases (for example chronic bronchitis and emphysema) should not receive beta-blockers.
-If Betapace/Betapace AF is to be administered, use the smallest effective dose, to minimize inhibition abrupt discontinuation of bronchodilation produced by endogenous or exogenous catecholamine stimulation of beta-2-receptors.
+Patients with bronchospastic diseases should in general not receive beta-blockers.
+If SOTYLIZE is to be administered, use the smallest effective dose, to minimize inhibition of bronchodilation produced by endogenous or exogenous catecholamine stimulation of beta2 receptors.

 While taking beta-blockers, patients with a history of anaphylactic reaction to a variety of allergens may have a more severe reaction on repeated challenge, either accidental, diagnostic, or therapeutic.
 Such patients may be unresponsive to the usual doses of epinephrine used to treat the allergic reaction.